 - 26. Change the Center pane color scheme in the Colors tab of the Preferences window. - 27.
+Experiment with changing Optimize processing for from Minimum memory use to Maximum speed to see if that improves performance.
+It may use up all your memory. - 28.
 Select View>Toggle UI Theme to swap between light and dark user interface themes.

-28. Select File>New Window to open a new Main window.
+29. Select File>New Window to open a new Main window.